 The Ishaqbini Hirola Conservancy is a community-based conservation area located in Garissa County, Kenya.
 The conservancy covers approximately 72 km2.
 It is located along the eastern bank of the Tana River, and borders the former Tana River Primate Reserve.
-Despite its small size, the conservancy is a core refuge and breeding ground for the endemic and critically endangered Hirola antelope.
-The conservancy is home to both the critically endangered Hirola Antelope & the only white reticulated giraffes in the world.

 The Hirola population, endemic to north-eastern Kenya, has been the center of the formation of the conservancy.
 The conservancy is owned by three communities – the Korissa, Hara and Kotile.
 The conservancy hosts about 120 hirola antelopes.
 Along with those in Arawale (first conservancy established to protect endangered hirola antelopes in the world), there are about 300 in total.
 ‘Arawale’ is the Somali word for the hirola.